Thursday 4 September 2008

 Here’s a sample of some of the findings — incidents or knowledge of sex-selective abortions or female foeticide, going by responses, is a high 69.9% in Narela, 55% in Punjabi Bagh and 11.5% in Najafgarh.
 The quest for the male child doesn’t end here.
 A healthy 18.3% of people in Najafgarh and 26% in Narela even take ‘‘medication’’ to ensure that a son is born.
 And if that’s not enough, 57.8% of people in moneyed Punjabi Bagh are willing to observe religious ceremonies to get a male child.

-resultant abortions.
+Said Ranjana Kumari, director, CSR, ‘‘The culprits are the private clinics and informal rural practioners or quacks.
+Community findings of the study show that people know which clinic or hospital conducts such sex-determination tests as well as the resultant abortions.
 When we questioned the clinics, however, their staff denied such practices and claimed they were following government norms.’’
 According to Kumari, closer questioning led many clinics to claim that ultrasound facility — the tool for sex determination — had been discontinued in the clinic though boards outsidesaid otherwise.

 The study, with a sample size of 1200 respondents and 55 medical units, comprising ultrasound clinics and MTP (medical termination of pregnancy) clinics, showcased findings that are similar across both caste and social standing.
 Whether it’s the lower classes or the rich, neither wants a girl child.

 The reasons are manifold.
 From old customs and traditions to economic constraints like dowry and lack of support in old age, everything seems to be against the female child.
-Added Manasi Mishra, research head at CSR, ‘‘For instance, Punjabi Bagh is a locality which has money as well as educated respondents, yet the sex ratio is only 842,
+Added Manasi Mishra, research head at CSR, ‘‘For instance, Punjabi Bagh is a locality which has money as well as educated respondents, yet the sex ratio is only 842, lesser than Delhi’s 886/1000 as well as the national average of 927/1000 (Figures according to 2001 Census).’’

 It’s the findings of the medical audit that are the most shocking however.
 While doctors are aware of female foeticide happening in the locality, no one is willing to go on record against the practice.
 Many pathology labs don’t have a consulting gynaecologist though ultrasound facility is easily available.
 The awareness level about PC & PNDT Act is abysmal: 69% and 67.9% of respondents in Punjabi Bagh and Najafgarh didn’t know about the anti-sex determination act.
 Added Kumari, ‘‘The clinics claim to comply with norms — like filling forms after every ultrasound conducted — but it’s only on paper.
 Information on sex determination is passed on by staff of the clinic, if not the doctor.’’